 When I talk of a country with a large population such as India or China, it is important to question ourselves in what activities should the population engage themselves so that the country can grow and develop as a whole.
 It has been observed that most countries that have a vast population engage in manufacturing and service industry.
 The consumption needs of the people are satisfied by the manufacturing sector and to some extent by the imports, whereas the flow of money is regulated by the service sector.
 A country cannot survive by engaging its people in just one of these activities.

-Engaging people in the service industry is a lot easy for any government than engaging them into manufacturing related processes.
+Engaging people in the service industry is a lot easy for any government than engaging them in manufacturing related processes.
 This is primarily because in the manufacturing of any product or commodity four essential requirements are needed (land, labor, capital, entrepreneur) along with other requirements.
-To add to this, businesses involve in taking a lot of risk and people are generally not willing to put themselves under any risky situations.
+To add to this, businesses involve in taking a lot of risk and people are generally not willing to put themselves in any risky situations.

 Keeping these points in mind the Indian government under Startup India, Make in India and Skill India initiatives aims to resolve the most common issues that most aspiring entrepreneurs and SMBs face today which is of guidance and financing.
-But the lack of awareness make SME’s take backseat in contribution to development and are not able to enhance their presence in the market.
+But the lack of awareness make SME’s take backseat in contribution to the development and are not able to enhance their presence in the market.
 The information about different schemes and plans initiated by the government can be availed easily through various digital mediums.

 Here is the list of 5 most important schemes: